sebk69/SmallKering-docker/README.md

 ### A docker environement for SmallKeyring

 #### Install developpement version
+Warning : This developement installation is not secure.
+Don't use it for production.

 ##### Precondition :
 The uid of your user must be 1000.